How it works

 Alcazar de los Reyes Cristianos: Another landmark to highlight the Christian/Muslim history of Cordoba is the Alcazar de los Reyes Cristianos which was a castle commission by the Catholic King Alfonso XI of Castile in 1328.
 It would later become a Muslim library at the height of the Moors’ intellectual prime.

 Feria de los Patios: If you’ve planned a visit in May, be sure to explore the Feria de los Patios as locals decorate their patios with the winner announced at the end of the month.
 You’ll experience gorgeous flowers everywhere and the sounds of traditional live flamenco guitar playing in the background as you meander.

 How much does it cost to store luggage in Cordoba?

 The price for luggage storage in Cordoba is just €5/bag for the entire day.

-Where are there luggage storage locations in Cordoba?
+Where can I store luggage in Cordoba?

 Is it safe to store your bags in Cordoba?